Richie Phillips: Biography

 In 1996, Phillips became the majority owner of Pilot Freight Services, based in Lima, Pennsylvania.
 At the time, Pilot Freight was struggling to stay afloat in a sea full of transportation providers.
 Phillips was able to lead the company to the top of the industry, and by the time he stepped away from day-to-day management of the company, Pilot Freight Services was the largest privately held freight forwarder in the United States.
 In 2007, Phillips' son Richard Jr. became CEO of the company.

 Phillips served as general counsel and executive director of the Major League Umpires Association (MLUA).
 He recommended that Major League Baseball umpires resign en masse effective September 2, 1999, seeking enhanced benefits for union umpires.
 This decision ultimately turned out to be devastating to the umpires, as Major League Baseball accepted many of the resignations, terminating their employment and promoting replacement umpires from the minor leagues.
 The umpires later voted to decertify the union, replacing it with the World Umpires Association.

 In 1964, Phillips married Ellen Harrell; they had two sons and two daughters.
-He died of cardiac arrest at his home in Cape May, New Jersey, at age 72 in May 2013.
+He died of cardiac arrest at his home in Cape May, New Jersey, at the age of 72 on May 31, 2013.